DyogenIBENS/PhylDiag/README.txt

 Probability calculations are in src/utils/myProbas.py The wrapper of PhylDiag is src/phylDiag.py

-access to the manual of PhylDiag :
+Access to the manual of PhylDiag :
 : src/phylDiag.py

-this returns :
+This returns :
 //////////////////////
 - ERROR - Not enough arguments
  Usage : src/phylDiag.py